l00sy4/ClementineLdr/README.md

 - Sleep mask using ROP chains

-- Allocate PE in chunks
+- Inject PE in chunks and clean up after allocation

 - Hooks